Skorpion96/carliv_image_kitchen/README.md

 To use this fork you have to clone the repo, put the cloned folder on your home directory or where you like, then edit the symlink which is in reality a script to run carliv accordingly to the path where you will put carliv.

 In case you will put it on your home directory as on the symlink script replace $USER with your username and rename carliv folder accordingly.
 That's all.

+I added some functions as well to open input and output directories since now it's hidden, and to clean them, it felt incomplete without.